 - Gather and compile geographic data from sources including censuses, field observations, satellite imagery, aerial photographs, and existing maps.

-Geographers with little to no experience tend to make between $45450 and $58570 while the more experienced ones make over $89120 per year.
+Geographers with little to no experience tend to make between $50720 and $63270 while the more experienced ones can earn over $96980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Geographer is to move to a higher paying state like VA.
-Right now, the highest paying states for Geographers are VA, MD, IL, CA and WA.
+One of the easiest ways to increase your salary as a Geographer is to move to a higher paying state like CA. Right now, the highest paying states for Geographers are CA, MD, CO, WA and LA.

-3 other factors that can increase your salary as A Geographer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geographer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Geographers what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Geographers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons